schonsnatan/Machine-Learning-and-Crud-with-FastAPI/README.md

 - fastapi-ml — modules related to training, saving and serving the ML model
 - fastapi-crud — CRUD endpoints + persistence logic

+## 🧠 Machine Learning Component

+⚠️ The model used here is **not sophisticated**: it is a simple linear regression, trained on a small **synthetic dataset** created only for demonstration purposes.

+The goal is **not to deliver high prediction performance**, but rather to showcase the full workflow of how a model can be:
+- trained,
+- saved to disk,
+- loaded by the API,
+- consumed via endpoints.

+In a real-world scenario, the model would be trained on more robust data, validated through MLOps pipelines, and deployed with proper production best practices.

 ## 📦 Tech Stack

 | Component                   | Purpose                                     |